-- Is or was determined to be terminally ill and is receiving treatment for such illness; - Is undergoing a course of treatment for a serious and complex condition; - Is pregnant and undergoing a course of treatment for the pregnancy; - Is undergoing a course of institutional or inpatient care; - Is scheduled to undergo non-elective surgery, including receipt of post-operative care, with respect to such a surgery; or
+- Is or was determined to be terminally ill and is receiving treatment for such illness; - Is undergoing a course of treatment for a serious and complex condition; - Is pregnant and undergoing a course of treatment for the pregnancy; - Is undergoing a course of institutional or inpatient care; or - Is scheduled to undergo non-elective surgery, including receipt of post-operative care, with respect to such a surgery facility was involuntarily terminated from your network for failure to meet applicable quality standards or for fraud.

 Under these circumstances, the provider or facility cannot bill you for amounts in excess of the innetwork allowed amounts under the plan.
-Continuity of care does not apply if your provider or facility was involuntarily terminated from your network for failure to meet applicable quality standards or for fraud.
+Continuity of care does not apply if your provider or